rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 ## History

-We [initially added][pr-45867] `verify-ich` as a tool to use when developing rustc itself, back in 2017.
+We [initially added][pr-45867] these fingerprint checks as a tool to use when developing rustc itself, back in 2017.
 It was solely provided via an unstable `-Z` flag, only available to nightly and development builds.

 More recently, in March, we encountered a [miscompilation][issue-82920] that led us to [turn on `verify-ich` by default][pr-83007].
 The Rust compiler team decided it was better to catch fingerprint problems and abort compilation, rather than allow for potential miscompilations (and subsequent misbehavior) to sneak into Rust programmer's binaries.